Sathwika-2k3/aml--Social-media-analytics/A3_Gouravelli_Sathwika.md

 US trending content leans toward entertainment and interactive genres.
 Canada shows more preference for instructional or informational content.

+-**What cultural or behavioral patterns appear across regions?**
+Cultural Preferences: US audiences engage more with challenge-type and comedic content.
+Canadian audiences show higher interest in tutorials and informational videos.
+Behavioral Patterns: US viewers are more likely to interact via likes and comments on highly entertaining content.
+Canadian viewers engage steadily but prefer content that provides value or learning.
+Implications:

+Creators and brands can tailor content based on regional interests: US-targeted content: Entertaining, high-energy, viral trends.
+Canada-targeted content: Educational, informative, and tutorial-based content.

 ---

 ## 7. Results Summary